Check and manage your Kent email (...@kent.edu) regularly.

-- Make certain that your academic and financial records are in order.
-If you have any questions, please contact the Bursar's office in the Michael Schwartz Center.
+Make certain that your academic and financial records are in order.
+If you have any questions, please contact the One Stop on the first floor of the library.

 All students are enrolled in courses for credit.
 This means that you will be given a grade for each class you take.
 The grades you can earn are:

 Based on the grades you earn, the university registrar will calculate your GPA (grade point average).
-Students can advance to the next level if their grades are A, B or C. When the semester is over, you can request your transcript from the Registrar's office in the Michael Schwartz Center.
+Students can advance to the next level if their grades are A, B or C. When the semester is over, you can request your transcript University Registrar website.
 Any exchange students who would like Kent State University to send their transcripts to their home universities need to sign a special release form at the beginning of the semester.

 REGISTRATION AND CHANGE OF CLASSES

 All students who enroll in ESL classes must pay their tuition in accordance with university payment requirements.
-If you are not on a payment plan, full payment is required immediately after you register.
+If you are not on a payment plan, full payment is required soon after you register.
 Students who live on campus are also required to pay for their housing.
-Both tuition and housing payments need to be made at the Bursar's office in the Michael Schwartz Center.
+Both tuition and housing payments need to be made through the One Stop.

 Whenever an emergency occurs, you may call 911, the emergency Kent police contact number.
 If there is a problem, but not an actual emergency, call 330-672-2212, the Kent State police contact number.